-The following 2 server(s) are owned by 'kthayer'
+The following 2 server(s) are owned by 'fiona'

-2: kthayer 4726 10:41:09 0:04

 '''

-start_asiq -gn 25 @jd_banking.cfg jd_banking.db -o /c
+start asig -gn 25 @jd banking.cfg jd banking.db -o /c

---

-'''

-Please note that 'stop\asig' will shutdown a server completely without regard for users, connections or load process status.
-For a finer level of detail the utility 'dbstop' has the options to control whether a server is stopped based on active connections.
+Please note that 'stop_asiq' will shutdown a server completely

+without regard for users, connections or load process status.

+For a finer level of detail the utility 'dbstop' has the options

+to control whether a server is stopped based on active

+connections.

-Enter the server to shutdown ('1'...'2') or 'Q' to Quit: 2 Shutting down server ...
-Checkpointing server ....
+Enter the server to shutdown ('1'...'2') or 'Q' to Quit:

+2

+Shutting down server ...

+Checkpointing server .....

 Server shutdown.

+Managing processes

+The stop_asig -agent command lets you stop the IQ Agent on your Unix or

+Linux system.
+This is compatible with Sybase IQ 12.5 if you have ESD8 or

+above installed.

 Stopping servers in

+To use stop_asiq in a cron or at job, specify the utility with the appropriate -stop

 cron or at jobs

-Managing processes The stop\asiq -agent command lets you stop the IQ Agent on your Unix or Linux system.
-This is compatible with Sybase IQ 12.5 if you have ESD8 or above installed.

-To use stop\asiq in a cron or at job, specify the utility with the appropriate -stop option:

-'''
+option:

-stop_asiq -stop one
+stop asig -stop one

-'''

-Setting -stop one shuts down a single server, when exactly one running server was started by the user ID that starts the cron or at job.
-This prevents accidentally shutting down the wrong server if several are running.
+Setting -stop one shuts down a single server, when exactly one running server

+was started by the user ID that starts the cron or at job.
+This prevents

-'''
+accidentally shutting down the wrong server if several are running.

-stop_asiq -stop all
+stop asig -stop all

-'''

 You can specify both options on the same command, for example:

-stop\asiq -agent -stop all
+stop asig -agent -stop all

-Setting -stop all shuts down all servers that were started by the user ID that starts the cron or at job.
+Setting -stop all shuts down all servers that were started by the user ID that

+starts the cron or at job.

-Note You must specify the full pathname to the stop\asiq executable in the cron statement.
+Note You must specify the full pathname to the stop_asig executable in the

+cron statement.

-For complete stop\asiq syntax, see the Sybase IQ Utility Guide.
+For complete stop_asiq syntax, see the Sybase IQ Utility Guide.

-Other ways to stop servers
+Other ways to stop

 There are other ways to stop an IQ database server:

+servers

+Run the Interactive SQL (DBISQL) STOP ENGINE command

+'''

-- Run the Interactive SQL (DBISQL) STOP ENGINE command - Select the server name and choose Stop from the dropdown in Sybase Central.
+- Select the server name and choose Stop from the dropdown in Sybase Central.
 For details, see the Introduction to Sybase IQ. - Run the Stop utility, documented in the Sybase IQ Utility Guide.